shw3ta/shw3ta.github.io/README.md

-This is an attempt to make a deep map of a popular piece of internet creepypasta.
-Check out the site to learn more about the story itself!
-This page uses the [Tufte-CSS template](https://edwardtufte.github.io/tufte-css/).
+Personal page.
+Uses the [Tufte-CSS template](https://edwardtufte.github.io/tufte-css/).
 All credits to its creators.